-HTTPStreamer Description cupertinostreaming Enables live and video on demand content to be streamed to iOS-based devices (iPhone/iPad/iPod touch iOS version

-1 3.0 or greater), QuickTime player (version 10 or greater), Safari browser (version 4.0 or greater), and other devices such as Roku and Amino set-top boxes and some brands of Smart TVs, using the Apple HTTP Live Streaming (HLS) protocol. smoothstreaming Enables live and video on demand content to be streamed to Silverlight using the Microsoft Smooth Streaming protocol. sanjosestreaming Enables live and video on demand content to be streamed to Flash Player using the Adobe HTTP Dynamic Streaming (HDS) protocol. dvrchunkstreaming Enables live and video on demand content to be streamed from Wowza Media Server (origin) to Wowza Media Server (edge).
+HTTPStreamer Description cupertinostreaming Enables live and video on demand content to be streamed to iOS-based devices (iPhone/iPad/iPod touch iOS version 3.0 or later), QuickTime player (version 10 or later), Safari browser (version 4.0 or later), and other devices such as Roku and Amino set-top boxes and some brands of smart TVs, using the Apple HTTP Live Streaming (HLS) protocol. smoothstreaming Enables live and video on demand content to be streamed to Silverlight using the Microsoft Smooth Streaming protocol. sanjosestreaming Enables live and video on demand content to be streamed to Flash Player using the Adobe HTTP Dynamic Streaming (HDS) protocol. dvrchunkstreaming Enables live and video on demand content to be streamed from Wowza Media Server (origin) to Wowza Media Server (edge). mpegdashstreaming Enables live and video on demand content to be streamed to DASH clients using the HTTP protocol.